sitegeist/Sitegeist.Borderland/README.md

 ### UrlParameter Triggers

 This triggers are activated when a url with the given parameterPath (. seperated) and one of the defined values is called.
+The parameter-value-patterns support regular expressions for the key and position keys to define the order of evaluation.

 ```
 Sitegeist: